parthgawande/FraudScope-Financial-Fraud-Intelligence/README.md

 - Analyze customer behavior, device patterns, and fraud peaks
 - Reduce false positives through contextual filters and unusual login indicators
 - Take preventive actions using data-driven insights

 ---

+## 📂 How to Run

+1. Clone/download this repository
+2. Open `FraudScope.pbix` in Power BI Desktop
+3. Use filters like:
+   - `Status`, `Acc Holder`, `Date`, `Method`, `Time of Day`
+4. Click through each page to analyze fraud patterns interactively

+---